nss-day-cohort-60/rare-server-golden-bananas/README.md

 # rare-server-golden-bananas
-our server for team golden bananas
+Our server for team golden bananas

-This is the backend for the rare-client-golden-bananas
+This is the API for the [rare-client-golden-bananas](https://github.com/nss-day-cohort-60/rare-client-golden-bananas)

 ## Installation